 So, while we did our Ireland Road Trip in just 5 days, you could of course take our itinerary and expand it out over multiple days or weeks, and even add some of the locations we missed to it.

 Day 1: Northern Ireland Road Trip

 After a red-eye flight from Rhode Island via Norwegian Airlines (which surprised us with their yummy dinner and comfy seats), we arrived around 9 a.m. in Northern Ireland’s infamous city, Belfast.

 While known for political unrest in past years, now it is as safe as any other major city and a great starting point for travels in Ireland.
 However, it is advised that you don’t bring up politics.

 While excited to explore, we were way too tired to drive into the city on our first day.
-Buddy was going on zero hours of sleep in 24 hours and learning how to drive on the other side of the car as well as on the other side of the road in a big city just seemed like way too much.
+Buddy was going on zero hours of sleep in 24 hours and learning how to drive on the other side of the car as well as on the other side of the road, and in a big city just seemed like way too much.

 So, we did the only logical thing – got out of the city and headed for the first castle we could find.
 After a short stop admiring Carickfergus, we went on our way to find a place to stretch our legs.

 From beautiful rolling green hills, to coastal drives, Ireland is a road-trip lover’s dream.
 And with how tired we were, we often felt like we were dreaming.
 But, our SAT-NAV’s obsession with putting us on winding, one-way roads kept Buddy very alert.
 We saw so many tractors.
 So many.